 Business mobility survey

-A business mobility survey to better understand the reasons for travel, the needs and expectations of researchers will be organized next autumn in collaboration with the Swiss Centre of Expertise in the Social Sciences (FORS).
+A business mobility survey to better understand the reasons for travel, the needs and expectations of researchers has been organized in November 2018 in collaboration with the Swiss Centre of Expertise in the Social Sciences (FORS).
+The results will be published in 2019, after presentation to the Board Management.

 At the end of these studies, the board management hopes to implement an exemplary travel policy in 2019, with the active participation of the entire scientific community and with respect for the protection of personal data.